MaartenStaa/gameanalytics-php/README.md

 # GameAnalytics

-PHP wrapper for the GameAnalatyics REST API.
+PHP wrapper for the GameAnalytics REST API.